dennisppaul/klangstrom-developer-diary/_posts/2024-03-18-KLST_CATERPILLAR.md

 - added GPIOs @date(23:30 2024-03-16) ( 1h )
 - completed and ordered board @date(21:30 2024-03-17) ( 1h )

-i order 10 fully assembled boards and including taxes, customs and shipping costs each board should cost around 35.00EUR. which is not super cheap but at such low quantities is ok-ish.
+i ordered 10 fully assembled boards and including taxes, customs and shipping costs each board should cost around 35.00EUR. which is not super cheap but at such low quantities is ok-ish.

 ## features